 Title Professional F Practice Skills for Housing Level 4 Credit Value 6 Unit Ref.
-No. R/503/5242 Learning outc omes Assessment criteria Understand required for professiona the housing 1.1.
+No. R/503/5242 Learning outc omes Assessment criteria Understand the skills required for the housing professional.
+1.1.
 Analyse the key skills required for the housing professional.1.2.
 Summarise the CIH Code of Professional Conduct.
-2. Be able to a professiona assess own I performance.
+Be able to assess own professional performance.
 2.1 Evaluate own professional practice skills.2.2.
 Evaluate how their individual performance impacts on organisational objectives.
-3. Be able to manage their own professional development.
+Be able to manage their own professional development.
 3.1.
-Evaluate their personal and professional development activities.
-3.2.
-Explain the importance of developing professional networks.
-3.3.
+Evaluate their personal and professional development activities.3.2.
+Explain the importance of developing professional networks.3.3.
 Develop a professional development plan.
 Additional info ormation about the unit Unit purpose and aim(s) This unit aims to give learners the understanding and skills to progress at management level in housing.
 It does so by helping them to become more 'reflective practitioners'.
 It emphasises the importance of relating individual skills and performance to the effectiveness of the organisation as a whole, and being pro active in their own professional development.
-Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curriculaH4 01 Ensure compliance with legal, regulatory, ethic social requirements.
+Unit review date 30/04/2015 Details of the rel between the unit relevant nationa standards or oth standards or cur and the loccupational er professional H4 01 Ensure compliance with legal, regulatory, ethical and social requirements.

-Title Professional F Practice Skills for Housing Level 4 Assessment requirements or guidance specified by a sector or regulatory body Externally set assignment Support for the unit from a sector skills council or other appropriate body Asset Skills Location of the unit within the subject/sector classification system 01.4 Public Services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided lear ning hours 30
+Title Professional Practice Skills for Housing Level 4 Assessment requirements or guidance specified by a sector or regulatory body Externally set assignment Support for the unit from a sector skills council or other appropriate body Asset Skills Location of the unit within the subject/sector classification system 01.4 Public Services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30

-- Definitions of 'professionalism'.
+- Definitions of 'professionalism'

-- Parameters of professionalism in housing work (e.g. CIH Code of Practice, others).
+- Parameters of professionalism in housing work (e.g. CIH Code of Practice, others)

-- Methods of performance management individuals and organisations.
+- Methods of performance management individuals and organisations

-- Assessing effectiveness in job roles.
+- Assessing effectiveness in job roles

-- Ability to reflect.
+- Ability to reflect

-- Self-assessment.
+- Self-assessment

-- Getting feedback on performance (e.g. 360 degree appraisal etc.).
+- Getting feedback on performance (e.g. 360 degree appraisal etc.)

-- Continuous professional development.
+- Continuous professional development

-- CIH membership opportunities.
+- CIH membership opportunities

-- Personal/Professional development planning.
+- · Personal/Professional development planning

-- SMART planning.
+- SMART planning

-- Evaluating development activities.
+- Evaluating development activities